TohidTonekaboni/REST-API-with-FastAPI-and-SQLAlchemy-and-PostgreSQL/README.md

 SQLAlchemy is a package that makes it easier for Python programs to communicate with databases.
 Most of the time, this library is used as an Object Relational Mapper (ORM) tool, which automatically converts function calls to SQL queries and translates Python classes to tables on relational databases.

+PostgreSQL is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 Many web, mobile, geospatial, and analytics applications use PostgreSQL as their primary data storage or data warehouse.